-Demo ID Capability Description S0.C1 Birth Credential Generation and Storage The device's birth credentials are generated and provisioned into secure storage on the IoT device.
-The content and format of the credential are appropriate to the onboarding protocol (e.g., Wi-Fi Easy Connect or BRSKI) that the device is designed to support: For BRSKI, the credential is a private key, a signed certificate (IDevID), a trust anchor for the manufacturer's certificate authority (CA), and the location of a trusted manufacturer authorized signing authority (MASA).
-For Wi-Fi Easy Connect, the credential is a private key and either a public bootstrapping key or a certificate.
-S0.C2 Birth Credential Signing The credential is signed by a trusted CA. S0.C3 Bootstrapping Information Availability The bootstrapping information required for onboarding the device is made available as needed.
-The format and content of the bootstrapping information depends on the onboarding protocol that the device is designed to support: For BRSKI, the bootstrapping information is the certificate and ownership information that is sent to the MASA.
-For Wi-Fi Easy Connect, the bootstrapping information is the Device Provisioning Protocol (DPP) URI (which contains the public key, and optionally other information such as device serial number).
+Demo ID Capability Description \$0.C1 Birth Credential Generation and Storage The device's birth credentials are generated within or generated and provisioned into secure storage on the IoT device.
+The content and format of the credential are appropriate to the onboarding protocol (e.g., Wi-Fi Easy Connect [2] or BRSKI [3]) that the device is designed to support: For BRSKI, the credential is a private key, a signed certificate (IDevID), a trust anchor for the manufacturer's certificate authority (CA), and the location of a trusted manufacturer authorized signing authority (MASA).
+For Wi-Fi Easy Connect, the credential is a private key and a public bootstrapping key. \$0.C2 Birth Credential Signing The credential is signed by a trusted CA. S0.C3 Bootstrapping Information Availability The bootstrapping information required for onboarding the device is made available as needed.
+The format and content of the bootstrapping information depends on the onboarding protocol that the device is designed to support: • For BRSKL the bootstrapping information is the certificate and ownership information that is sent to the MASA. • For Wi-Fi Easy Connect, the bootstrapping information is the Device Provisioning Protocol (DPP) uniform resource identifier (URI) (which contains the public key, and optionally other information such as device serial number).